Natasha Mayers: 2010 Commonwealth champion

 After a break from the sport, she returned a few years later to run at the 2010 Commonwealth Games in New Delhi.
 She reached the women's 100 m final and came away with the Commonwealth gold medal after a chaotic series of events: A dual false start by Laura Turner and Sally Pearson, saw just Turner eliminated and Mayers finished third for the bronze medal behind Pearson and Oludamola Osayomi.
 Pearson was then disqualified on appeal, meaning Mayers was elevated to the silver medal behind Osayomi.
-However, the placings changed yet again as the Nigerian winner was disqualified after failing a drugs test, leaving Mayers as the event winner.
+However, the placings changed yet again as the Nigerian winner was disqualified after failing a drug test, leaving Mayers as the event winner.
 This made her the first woman to win at the Commonwealth Games for Saint Vincent and Grenadines, the country's only medallist at the Games, and only their second gold medallist ever after Frankie Lucas's middleweight title at the 1974 edition.

 She competed sparingly after her Commonwealth Games win.
-She ran at the 2011 Central American and Caribbean Championships, but did not start in the final.
+She ran at the 2011 Central American and Caribbean Championships but did not start in the final.
 She was a non-starter at the 2011 World Championships in Athletics.
-Her fastest run in 2012 was 11.50 seconds for the 100 m and in 2013 she slowed further to 11.80 seconds.
+Her fastest run in 2012 was 11.50 seconds for the 100 m and in 2013, she slowed further to 11.80 seconds.
 With the 2014 Commonwealth Games forthcoming, she raised awareness that she lacked the funds to return to defend her title.
 She received a grant from the Prime Minister in 2011 but criticised the lack of support from her sporting federation otherwise.